 At Haskew Law, our team are recognised as leading advocates in securing second citizenship's and residency safely, quickly and confidentially across the world.
 Our clients are globally minded, high achievers who now require professional, tailored assistance to invest, retire and live overseas or simply wish to acquire a second citizenship without leaving home.

-Second Citizenship and Investors Visas for Private Clients
+Citizenship and Investor Visas

 A person of talent and means need not limit his or her life and business to only one country.
 Making an active decision with regard to your residence and applying for a second citizenship gives you more personal freedom, privacy and security.
 Haskew Law has the expertise and experience necessary to advise and assist clients with regard to this decision.

 As a client of Haskew Law, you receive integrated solutions rather than isolated advice.
 By working closely together as a team, our specialists pool their knowledge and experience so that the specific details of each client's case are considered from all relevant perspectives.
-But you not only have a large number of experts at your disposal, you are also assigned a citizenship manager who coordinates the various specialists and ensures continuity of strategy and service.
+But you not only have a large number of experts at your disposal, but you are also assigned a citizenship manager who coordinates the various specialists and ensures continuity of strategy and service.